OpenTwinCities/otc-blogs/README.md

   the `<Directory>` block at the bottom points to this repo.

-  Now, enable the otc-blogs site: `sudo a2ensite otc-blogs`
+  Now, enable the otc-blogs site: `sudo a2ensite otc-blogs` Enable the rewrite mod: `sudo a2enmod rewrite`

-  Restart apache: `sudo service apache2 reload`
+  Restart apache: `sudo service apache2 restart`

   You will also need to change the group owner and permissions of this repo's `public` folder to be Apache's group: